 Ultimately, this type of approach tailored for financial services in the digital age could allow fintechs and their customers to better navigate a fast-changing regulatory environment that places a premium on combating financial crime, while significantly decreasing their own business risk.
 The result will be improved business opportunities and a reduced incidence of financial exclusion.

-This commentary was written in collaboration with Banking Circle.
+This commentary was written in collaboration with Banking Circle and first appeared on Banking Circle.